 i.
-Candlesticks are a visual price representation and makes it easier to understand price movement.
+Candlesticks are a visual price representation and make it easier to understand price movement.

 ii.
 They are of three types - bullish, bearish, and indecision.

 iii.
 The length of the body and the wicks of the candlesticks can tell a lot about the price movement.

 Candlesticks are basic price bars that represent the movement of the price of a currency and it is the most basic part of trading.

 It is believed that candlesticks were developed way back in the 18th century by a Japanese rice trader named Munehisa Homma.

 In those days rice trading in Japan was on the rise as Japan has always been a major cultivator of the paddy.

 The Japanese traders made complete use of candlesticks to track the price and momentum of the markets for almost a century before word spread out and the candlesticks became known all over the world.

 The concept of these candlesticks was first introduced to the rest of the world by Steve Nison in his book titled “Japanese Candlestick Charting Techniques”.

 It is quite possible that candlesticks have been refined over the years resulting in the candlesticks that are present today, but the main concept has remained the same.